PX4/PX4-Devguide/advanced-snapdragon.md

 Part of the PX4 stack is running on the ADSP (the DSP side of the Snapdragon 8074).
 The underlying operating system QURT needs to be updated separately.

-<aside class="caution">If anything goes wrong during the ADSP firmware update, your Snapdragon can get bricked!
-Follow the steps below carefully which should prevent bricking in most cases.</aside>
+> **Caution** If anything goes wrong during the ADSP firmware update, your Snapdragon can get bricked!
+Follow the steps below carefully which should prevent bricking in most cases.

 First of all, if you're not already on BSP 3.1.1, [upgrade the Linux image](#upgradingreplacing-the-linux-image)!